scalar-labs/scalar-kubernetes/docs/alerts/Envoy.md

 * Check the number of replicas set `kubectl get deployments. scalar-envoy`
 * Check the number of replicas set `kubectl describe deployments. scalar-envoy`
 * Check nodes statuses with `kubectl get node -o wide`
+* Check the log server to pinpoint the root cause of a failure with kubernetes logs on the monitor server `/log/kubernetes/<year>/<month>-<day>/kube.log`
 * Check a cloud provider to see if there is any known issue.
 For example, you can check statues [here](https://status.azure.com/en-us/status) in Azure.

 ## EnvoyClusterDegraded